Geocasmith/SENG202/README.md

 The program comes with a sample crimes database and csv file in the Files folder.
 These are called crimeRecords.db and crimeRecords.csv respectively

+## Design Document and User Manual
+The design document and user manual can be found in the base directory.

 ## Warnings
 When the Java Swing elements are created by the program, a warning is outputted in the run terminal.
 The warning only occurs on Linux Mint and does not affect the program running.
 The warning is as follows: "(java:10179): Gdk-WARNING **: 17:15:57.883: XSetErrorHandler() called with a GDK error trap pushed.
 Don't do that."